Fatihevliyaoglu/titanic-survival-prediction/README.md

 Follow notebooks in numerical order:

-1. EDA for data understanding
+- Run notebooks in order:
-2. Feature engineering
+  - Start with EDA
-3. Base model development
+  - Process through model development
-4. Ensemble creation
+  - End with predictions

-5. Final model evaluation
+- Final submission file will be generated in data/predictions/

 ## Model Architecture